Tutorial

 Row Definitions in Power BI

-Supported Totalling Types:
+Supported Totaling Types:

 • Formula – Create custom rows based on logic or filters applied to existing rows.
-We currently support + and - operations and filter expressions (Note: the characters (, ), *, /, ^, % are not supported in Power BI).
+We currently support +, - and / operations and filter expressions (Note: the characters (, ), ^, % are not supported in Power BI).

 Supported Amount Types: